kelnadim87/fiat_stripe/README.md

 The [`Stripeable`](https://github.com/fiatinsight/fiat_stripe/blob/master/app/models/concerns/stripeable.rb) concern for models does the work of ensuring a class is able to act as a Stripe customer.
 Call it using `include Stripeable`.
 You'll also need to make sure that any classes in your application that will connect as Stripe customers have the following database fields: `stripe_customer_id`, `stripe_card_token`, and `remove_card`.

-Here is a sample migration generation for this:
+Here's a sample migration for this:

     $ rails g migration add_stripe_fields_to_xyz stripe_customer_id:string stripe_card_token:string remove_card:boolean

-Per (Stripe's recommendations)[https://stripe.com/docs/connect/authentication#authentication-via-api-keys], an API key is passed with each request.
-Per-request authentication requires you to set the relevant API key on the model that you want to use as `stripe_api_key`.
+Per [Stripe's recommendations](https://stripe.com/docs/connect/authentication#authentication-via-api-keys), this engine passes an API key with each request.
+Per-request authentication requires you to set the relevant API key on the model that you want to use in a method called `stripe_api_key`.
 For example, you could easily set the key for one model to listen to the application credentials: `Rails.configuration.stripe[:secret_key]`; and the key for another model as pursuant to the first (in this case, through a `belongs_to` relationship):

 ```ruby
 def stripe_api_key